awatson1978/fonts-helveticas/README.md

 ------------------------
 ### Lexicon

-fonts-barcode supports the following lexicon, so feel free to use whichever works best in your syntax.
+fonts-helveticas supports the following lexicon, so feel free to use whichever works best in your syntax.

 ````
 helveticas